visualbis/valqsaurus/docs/storage/features/user-security.md

    </Zoom>
   </div>

-  *Industrials Node shared with limited groups and users*
+  *Industrials Node shared with limited groups and users(Admins alone)*

   * Case 1: Admin alone has access to the *Industrials* node